 Meniscus surgery or stem cell therapy?
 Which one leads to arthritis?

-A popular surgery to repair meniscal tears may increase the risk of osteoarthritis and cartilage loss in some patients, according to research presented today at the annual meeting of the Radiological Society of North America (RSNA).
+A popular surgery to repair meniscal tears may increase the risk of osteoarthritis and cartilage loss in some patients, according to research presented earlier this year at the annual meeting of the Radiological Society of North America (RSNA).
 The findings show that the decision for surgery requires careful consideration in order to avoid accelerated disease onset, researchers said.

 “Meniscal surgery is one of the most common orthopedic procedures performed to alleviate pain and improve joint function,” said Frank W. Roemer, M.D., from Boston University School of Medicine in Boston and the University of Erlangen-Nuremberg in Erlangen, Germany.
 “However, increasing evidence is emerging that suggests meniscal surgery may be detrimental to the knee joint.”1

 Researchers says that multiple injections of stem cells into severely damaged meniscal tissue should be considered as a new strategy in order to regenerate a meniscus with extensive defects.
 Using animal models, researchers found stem cell injections produced good results in massive tears.2

 For the athlete and very active patient, the bucket handle meniscus tear is very common.
 What is not common is the bucket handle meniscus tear repair recommendation that does not include removing meniscal tissue.
 If you received this diagnosis you know that a large portion of the meniscus has been torn and that the flap or tear makes the meniscus resemble a bucket handle.

 In the past, surgery would be recommended to remove that tissue, but now the recommendations are to try to allow the meniscus to heal first.
 This is where dextrose Prolotherapy, Stem Cell Therapy and Platelet Rich Plasma therapy can help.